barroit/barroit/Documentation/dev-tools/sync-repo.rst

 This script is not for you.
 You must do lots of stuff and align with barroit's workflow to make it work for you.

-Your cwd must be repo root.
+Your cwd must be the root of your repo.

 SYNOPSIS
 ========